AI Grounding · Observed from the traffic

 For those who want to go deeper

-Because we so regularly see the authoritative tier fetched and then dropped rather than cited, we suspect ChatGPT may be using it as an internal grounding step rather than as a source, pulling known-reliable material to anchor its response in a factual region and to sanity-check the claims introduced by the lower-quality scraped pages it actually cites.
+ChatGPT may be using the licensed tier as an internal grounding or validation signal rather than a citable source, pulling known-reliable material to anchor its answer and sanity-check the scraped pages it does cite.

 Read the numbers carefully